The resolution quiver of Nakayama algebras which are minimal Auslander-Gorenstein: Proof of the main result

-such that $\tau^{-1}S$ is black.
-Then $P(S)$ is injective by Lemma \ref{lem:black}.
-Since $\mathrm{gl}.\dim A$ is at most $2$, by \eqref{eq:delta} we have $\Delta(S)=P(S)$.
-Then the sequence splits and $T$ is projective.
-We conclude that the selfinjective dimension of $A$ is $1$. \end{proof}
+Since $R(A)$ is connected of weight $1$, by Lemma \ref{lem:finite-gld} the global dimension of $A$ is at most $2$.
+It follows from \eqref{eq:delta} that $\Delta(S)=P(S)$.
+Then $\alpha$ is zero and $T$ is projective.
+We conclude that the selfinjective dimension of $A$ is equal to $1$. \end{proof}

 \begin{rmk} Let $A$ be a Nakayama algebra of global dimension $1$.
-Since not all components of $A$ are simple, there is at least one red cyclic vertex in $R(A)$. \end{rmk}
+Since not all connected component of $A$ are simple, there exists at least one black leaf in $R(A)$. \end{rmk}